textpattern/textpattern.github.io/installation/configuring-a-web-server-for-textpattern.md

 ### Hiawatha, MariaDB, PHP-FPM

-Textpattern runs faster on current mainline versions of Hiawatha, MariaDB and PHP than end-of-life'd legacy versions.
+Textpattern runs faster on current mainline versions of Hiawatha, MariaDB and PHP legacy versions.
 Only a few settings are required in your Hiawatha [virtual host section](https://www.hiawatha-webserver.org/howto/websites), as a separate include file or in the main `/etc/hiawatha/hiawatha.conf` file itself:

 ~~~ nginx
 VirtualHost {